Beginner Friendly Guide

 Example using Tokopedia (the process is similar on Shopee):

-- Create a seller account — Download the Tokopedia app, open the “Want to Start a Business?” menu and follow the steps.
-Prepare your KTP, phone number, and bank account.
+1. Create a seller account — Download the Tokopedia app, open “Want to Start a Business?” and follow the steps.
+Have your KTP, phone number, and bank account ready.

-- Set up your store profile — Store name (choose something easy to remember and relevant to your products), profile photo, store description, location (this affects shipping costs).
+2. Set up your store profile — Name, profile photo, description, and location (location affects shipping costs).

-- Write the product description — Explain: materials, dimensions, available colours, care instructions, estimated shipping time.
+4. Write the product description — Cover materials, dimensions, colours, care instructions, estimated shipping time.
 Do not copy-paste from other sellers.

 Product photo tip without spending money: Use a phone with a good camera, white cardboard as a background, and natural light from a window.
 The results are professional enough for marketplace selling.